-Deutsche Bank's operational risk appetite sets out the amount of operational risk we are willing to accept as a consequence of doing business.
-We take on operational risks consciously, both strategically as well as in day-to-day business.
+Deutsche Bank's operational risk appetite sets out the amount of operational risk it is willing to accept as a consequence of doing business.
+The bank takes on operational risks consciously, both strategically as well as in day-to-day business.
 While the bank may have no appetite for certain types of operational risk events (such as violations of laws or regulations and misconduct), in other cases a certain amount of operational risk must be accepted if the bank is to achieve its business objectives.
-In case a residual risk is assessed to be outside our risk appetite, risk reducing actions must be undertaken, including remediating the risks, insuring risks or ceasing business.
+In case a residual risk is assessed to be outside risk appetite, risk reducing actions must be undertaken, including remediating the risks, insuring risks or ceasing business.

-The Operational risk management framework (ORMF) is a set of interrelated tools and processes that are used to identify, assess, measure, monitor and mitigate the bank's operational risks.
-Its components have been designed to operate together to provide a comprehensive but risk-based approach to managing the bank's most material operational risks.
-ORMF components include the Group's approach to setting and adhering to operational risk appetite, the operational risk type and control taxonomies, the minimum standards for operational risk management processes including the respective tools, and the bank's operational risk capital model.
+The Operational Risk Management Framework is a set of interrelated tools and processes that are used to identify, assess, measure, monitor and mitigate the bank's operational risks.
+Its components have been designed to operate together to provide a comprehensive, risk-based approach to managing the bank's most material operational risks.
+Operational Risk Management Framework components include the Group's approach to setting and adhering to operational risk appetite, the operational risk type and control taxonomies, the minimum standards for operational risk management processes including the respective tools, and the bank's operational risk capital model.